microsoft/AcademicContent/README.md

 # Technical Resources for Academic Communities

 This repo provides technical resources to help students and faculty learn about Azure and teach others.
 The content covers cross-platform scenarios in AI and machine learning, data science, web development, mobile app dev, internet of things, and DevOps.
-It also includes interesting tech talks and engaging, fun tech challenges that Microsoft leads at student hackathons and [Imagine Cup](http://www.imaginecup.com).
+It also includes interesting tech talks and engaging, fun tech challenges.

-**Important:** Most technical content for learning at Microsoft can be found on [Microsoft Learn](https://docs.microsoft.com/learn/).
-Many Learn modules have their own built-in Azure sandbox making it easier for faculty and students to learn without requiring an Azure subscription.

-Students can get free Azure credits to explore these resources here:

-* [Azure for Students](https://azure.microsoft.com/free/students/?WT.mc_id=academic-9938-cxa) | $100 in Azure for 12 months with free tier of services - no credit card required with academic verification
-* [Azure for Students Starter](https://azure.microsoft.com/free/students-starter-faq/?WT.mc_id=academic-9938-cxa) | use select Azure products like App Services for free - no credit card required with academic verification
-* [Azure Free Account](https://azure.microsoft.com/free/?WT.mc_id=academic-9938-cxa) | $200 in Azure for one month with free tier of services - requires a credit card and probably the best fit for faculty evaluating Azure for course instruction unless your organization has a grant or enterprise agreement.

 ## Learn by Doing with our Curricula